MichaelHillier/surfe/README.md

 	1. Set modelling paramters
 	2. Set input constraints: inequality, interface, planar, tangent (Note: Algorithm requires at least 1 planar constraint be given)
 	3. Compute interpolant (To obtain a structural model)
+	4. Evaluated interpolant at point or set of points.
+* Optional features for surface extraction and visualization.
-	4. Build a grid upon which the interpolant is evaluated
+	1. Build a grid upon which the interpolant is evaluated
-	5. Extract Isosurfaces (To obtain surfaces representing iso-contours or structural interfaces)
+	2. Extract Isosurfaces (To obtain surfaces representing iso-contours or structural interfaces)

 * How do I specify the modelling parameters and constraints
+	1. Manually specifying the individual parameters using the API and the input files containing the data
-	1. Use the Qt gui - called by GetParametersAndConstraints()
+	2. Optional: Use the Qt gui - called by CreateGRBFInterpolantFromGUIParameters() in Geo_Builder class
 ![QT GUI](/docs/gui.JPG?raw=true)
-	2. Manually specifying the individual parameters using the API and the input files containing the data
-	3. Manually building the constraints using the API

-* What file types are supported?
+* What file types are supported by optional QT interface?
 	1. csv files
 	2. vtk/vtp files
-	Coming: gocad ascii

 Developers can also easily expand on the support file types by deriving from the ConstraintFileReader and the corresponding subclasses.
 See read_input_files for reference.